-What the Next Couple of Years Will Mean for Low-Code App Development
+What the Next Couple of Years Will Mean for Low-Code / No-Code App Development

 The day custom apps entered the picture, companies that embraced them suddenly had a reliable, easier way to run everyday business processes.
 They stopped having to depend on endless paper trails, Jumanji-style treasure hunts for information, complicated spreadsheets, and manual data entry.
 Coding custom apps changed the very way business was done.

 And that’s why low-code platforms became the go-to solution.
 When your IT team is burned out on a to-do list that’s longer than China’s famed wall, you can’t rely on apps built through extensive coding.
 Low-code platforms let you build apps, even if you aren’t a coder yourself.
 Low-code will satisfy most requirements and only if you have a specific requirement that isn’t available in the pre-built templates that are available will you actually have a need to get into hand coding.

 “Hey, that’s great.
 But what if my coding level is…well, zero?”

 Heard Of No-Code?

 Just like low-code systems changed the custom app game, no-code is a revolutionary step that’s quickly being embraced by organizations worldwide.

 Say you’re the expert on a particular task in your company’s workflow.
 Maybe it’s the stages involved in getting a purchase order signed, or something as simple as a lasagna recipe at the restaurant you work for.
 With a no-code platform, you can develop apps that will ensure the process gets completed as efficiently as if you were watching over every step—with the added advantage that you don’t need to know coding!

 Think of low-code app development platforms as a quicker way for professional developers to create solutions, helping your IT team service other business requests.
 On the other hand, no-code enables the business developers themselves to create apps that solve workflow bottlenecks and other business process efficiency issues.